Qi Gong, Daoist Medicine, the Daoist Arts & today ´s

 temporarily, still they will repeatedly occur or increase.

 will lead to loss of health.
-Without knowledge of the ancient theories of self regulation,
+The knowledge of the ancient theories of

-which can only be acquired through experiential learning, our
+& balance can only be acquired through experiential learning, otherwise

 According to neuroscience this is how a new neural

 path will be recorded in the human brain, which ultimately

 lead one to let go of unuseful & detrimental behavioral

 & emotional patterns.
 Since the blockade will be